 Age: 7-10 years old

-We shudder to think of the things this small, sweet dog has endured at the expense of churning out babies for her previous owner’s profit.
+We shudder to think of the things this sweet dog has endured at the expense of churning out babies for her previous owner’s profit.
 The good news is that good nutrition, daily Epsom salt baths for her feet, and lots of love have already had an incredible impact on healing her physically and mentally.
 She receives her daily foot soaks so patiently and actually enjoys them.
 It’s like she’s at the spa getting pampered rather than getting medical treatment.
 She certainly deserves it!

 Shortcake is the most adorable short and stocky bulldog mix.
-She has beautiful chocolate brown eyes and coat.
+She has beautiful chocolate brown eyes and deep red coat.
 She has the cutest little teefers displayed in her underbite with a tongue that frequently pokes out.
 It’s too precious for words!
 Her walk is more of a waddle and she's an adorably clumsy mass of love and joy.

 Current Living Situation: